simplesourcing/simplesourcing.github.io/pages/docs/examples/users.md

 We can finally put everything together.
 We need to get hold of a `commandAPI` so it can be passed into the business logic.
-The following builds one with the relevant kafka settings.
+The following builds one with the relevant Kafka settings.

 ```java
 final CommandAPISet aggregateSet = new EventSourcedApp()